Types of Asbestos…

 ‘Amphibole’ consists of a polymeric structure of the silicates, silicon-oxygen bonds forming long, thin, straight fibres.
-The members of this group are ‘Anthophylite’, ‘Tremolite’, ‘Actinolite’, ‘Crocidolite’ ,which is more commonly known as blue asbestos and ‘Amosite’ which is better known as brown asbestos.
+The members of this type of Asbestos group are ‘Anthophylite’, ‘Tremolite’, ‘Actinolite’, ‘Crocidolite’ ,which is more commonly known as blue asbestos and ‘Amosite’ which is better known as brown asbestos.
 Both the blue and brown asbestos is water repellent and is classified as ‘hydrophobic’.

 ‘Serpentine’ consists of a polymeric structure formed into an extended sheet, wrapped around itself and is usually curved.
 There is only one member of this group, known as ‘Chrysotile’ or more commonly as white asbestos, which readily absorbs water and is therefore classified as ‘hydrophilic’.

-The fibres are extremely durable, being heat, acid and alkalis resistant, easily woven, good electrical and thermal insulators and therefore became known as the ‘magic mineral’.
+The asbestos fibres are extremely durable, being heat, acid and alkalis resistant, easily woven, good electrical and thermal insulators and therefore became known as the ‘magic mineral’.
 It was widely used in thermal insulation, fire protection, gaskets, seals, textiles, composites and many building materials.